-In this paper we have presented the derivation of integral-preserving, commutatorfree Magnus-Lanczos methods (of arbitrarily high orders) for the computation of the Schrödinger equation featuring time-dependent potentials (1.1) under the atomic scaling, $\hbar = 1$.
-In particular, we have presented the 4th and 6th order methods ((2.21) and (2.28-2.29), respectively) and analysed their complexity in terms of the number of FFTs required in each Lanczos iteration (see (3.9)).
+In this paper we have presented the derivation of integral-preserving Magnus-Lanczos methods with simplified commutators (of arbitrarily high orders) for the computation of the Schrödinger equation featuring time-dependent potentials (1.1) under the atomic scaling, $\hbar = 1$.
+In particular, we have presented the 4th and 6th order methods ((2.19) and (2.26-2.27), respectively) and analysed their complexity in terms of the number of FFTs required in each Lanczos iteration (see (3.9)).